Current Delivery Times:

 2. Shingle Style

-- Steep Driveways & Dirt Roads: Just because you can drive a regular passenger vehicle up your driveway, does not mean a freight carrier can make it.
+- No Steep Driveways or Dirt Roads: Just because you can drive a regular passenger vehicle up your driveway, does not mean a freight carrier can make it.
 Excessive dirt roads to access your property will cause the freight carrier to contract the load out to someone who will travel dirt roads.
-This causes your load to be unloaded again, risking damages, and we know for a fact that such carriers are not the gentlest sorts of people.
+This causes your load to be unloaded again, risking damages.
+We know from experience that these carriers are not the gentlest sorts of people.

 Job site delivery is usually accomplished with truck and “pup trailer”.
 A pup is 28 feet long.
 The key word there in describing the length is usually – sometimes the trailer is longer so keep this in mind when considering the above criteria for job site delivery.

 On rare occasions it sometimes happens that merchandise is damaged or missing in the shipping process.
-Since Vertical Panels are shipped differently than Shingle Styles, let’s take a look at both possibilities and what to do:
+Since vertical panels are shipped differently than shingles, let’s take a look at both possibilities and what to do:

 Vertical panels come bundled together with a label that tells you what is contained in the bundle.
 On each bundle there’s a scrap panel over the top to protect the ones underneath from scratches and such.

-Please fax back the Packing List that has your signature and the notation of the damages to us at earliest possible convenience.
+Please fax back the packing list that has your signature and the notation of the damages to us at earliest possible convenience.
 We will then make immediate arrangements to get the parts to you.
-E-mail pictures, if possible, are great too!
+E-mailing pictures, if possible, is great too!

-Shingle Style: When receiving your shingle style roofing materials from our freight carrier be sure to note any damages that might be present on the Packing List.
-We ask that you then fax a copy of that Shipping Receipt to us at your earliest convenience.
-If possible, e-mail pictures are great
+Shingle Style: When receiving your shingle style roofing materials from our freight carrier be sure to note any damages that might be present on the packing list.
+We ask that you then fax a copy of that shipping receipt to us at your earliest convenience.
+If possible, e-mailing pictures is great.

 Want a Real Person?